 Teachers are expected to work closely with our Outreach mentors and discuss specific needs of young people who are following our RHISE programme and are educated out of school.
 They should consider that student as an equal member of their year group or key stage, and the value of their achievements should be considered the same.
 The students’ reasons for not being able to attend within the school building or The RHISE Centre are varied but justified and as such deserve the same access to an outstanding provision as if they were attending daily class lessons.
 Assessment, marking of work and planning should be equally implemented for progression.
 Outreach workers have regular meetings to discuss students’ progress and need to collect work from teachers.
 Outreach mentors are often a bridging gap between teacher and student, and are influential in helping young people return to effective education.

 Induction for New Teachers

 When a new teacher starts, regardless of experience and length of service, they will be paired with a class teacher of the subject or subjects they’ve been employed to deliver.
 This ensures that all professional standards are passed on and support for new teachers is constant.
-During this time, they will be provided with regular feedback by this teacher and the Teaching and Learning Coordinator in the form of a face-to-face or TEAMS meeting.
-Progress will be discussed during the teacher’s probation meeting with either the Headteacher or Teaching and Learning Coordinator.
+During this time, they will be provided with regular feedback by this teacher and the Deputy Head (s) in the form of a face-to-face or TEAMS meeting.
+Progress will be discussed during the teacher’s probation meeting with either the Headteacher or Deputy Head (s).
 Targets will be set and clear expectations given.